Some open problems on multiple ergodic averages

 \subsection{Commuting transformations}

-As mentioned before if a Hardy sequence has polynomial growth and stays away from constant multiples of integer polynomials, then it is going to be good for multiple recurrence of powers.
-The next problem seeks to extend this to the case of commuting transformations.
-We remind the reader that in such circumstances one is seeking to prove that whenever $\mu(A)>0$ we have $ \mu(A\cap T_1^{-[a(n)]}A\cap\cdots \cap T_\ell^{-[a(n)]}A)>0 $ for some $n\in \N$. \begin{problem} Let $a\in \H$ have polynomial growth and suppose that $|a(t)-cp(t)|\to \infty$ for every $c\in \R$ and $p\in \Z[t]$.
-Then the sequence $([a(n)])$ is good for multiple recurrence of commuting transformations. \end{problem} The proof that any such $([a(n)])$ is good for multiple recurrence of powers relies crucially on the precise algebraic structure of suitable characteristic factors for the corresponding multiple ergodic averages; an advantage that is lost when one works with commuting transformations.
+As mentioned before, if a Hardy sequence has polynomial growth and stays away from constant multiples of integer polynomials, then it is going to be good for multiple recurrence and convergence of powers.
+The next problem seeks to extend these results to the case of commuting transformations.